stephanballer/Ringuhr_Tasmota/README.md

 ![Ringuhr logo](http://jalopi.net/images/Ringuhr.jpg)

+Fork of Tasmota with a different take on the Clock LED scheme.

+<hr></hr>

 Alternative firmware for [ESP8266](https://en.wikipedia.org/wiki/ESP8266) and [ESP32](https://en.wikipedia.org/wiki/ESP32) based devices with **easy configuration using webUI, OTA updates, automation using timers or rules, expandability and entirely local control over MQTT, HTTP, Serial or KNX**.
 _Written for PlatformIO._